Engine misfires can cause the driver to feel a jerking motion while driving.

 The next thing you should check is the fuel pressure with a gauge.

-Many regular grades of gasoline do not contain adequate levels of detergent to keep the injectors clean.
+Many regular grades of gasoline do not contain; adequate levels of detergent to keep the injectors clean.
 Frequent short trip driving accelerates the buildup of injector deposits.
-Cleaning the injectors with a good quality fuel tank additive (or having them professionally cleaned) can solve this problem.
+But, cleaning the injectors with a good quality fuel tank additive; (or having them professionally cleaned) can solve this problem.